database-playground/app-sf/README.md

 ### Zeabur

 1. Deploy Redis, PostgreSQL, Meilisearch, and Umami (for statistics) on Zeabur.
+2. Deploy [SQL runner](https://github.com/database-playground/sqlrunner-v2) on Zeabur, and rename the service host to `sqlrunner`.
-2. Deploy the application in Git mode on Zeabur.
+3. Deploy the application in Git mode on Zeabur.
-3. Add the following environment variables to the application:
+4. Add the following environment variables to the application:
    ```env
    DATABASE_URL=postgresql://${POSTGRES_USERNAME}:${POSTGRES_PASSWORD}@postgresql.zeabur.internal:5432/${POSTGRES_DATABASE}?serverVersion=16&charset=utf8
    REDIS_URI=${REDIS_CONNECTION_STRING}